OwenDa/portfolio-3/README.md

 | Sample B  |     5    |  66.1, 69.9, 67.7, 69.6, 71.1      | 68.88 | Significant |

 >**Outcome 4: Statistically Significant Difference**
->In Dataset 4, homogeneity of variances is confirmed, the mean average of each group is calculated, and an indepenent t-test is carried out.
+>In Dataset 4, homogeneity of variances is confirmed, the mean average of each group is calculated, and an independent t-test is carried out.
 A statistically significant difference is found, with the mean of Sample A being greater than that of Sample B.
 >
 >T-Tester output: Statistically significant difference.
 The mean average of Sample A (82.82) was greater than Sample B (68.88).
 >[SocSciStatistics.com](https://www.socscistatistics.com/tests/levene/default.aspx) output: "The requirement of homogeneity is met."